 Since its opening in 2019, Squibb has expanded its retail selection of wine bottles to include more natural wines and a wider range of wines from all over the world.
 Guests can take a bottle to go or open a bottle at the shop for a corkage fee.

-Sip your way around America’s Craft Beverage Capital. pictured: Outside Coffee Co.
+Sip your way around America’s Craft Beverage Capital. pictured: Eden Cafe.